MecBonjourno/GPT-Ignition/README.md

-# 🎓 GPT - Ignition: Understanding, Studying & Mastering AI, GPT, and LLMs! 🧠
+# 🎓 GPT - Ignition: Understanding, Studying & Mastering AI, GPT, LLMs, AGENTS, and MORE! 🧠

 ## This Repository is focused on GPT + LLMs study.
 It is directly connected with exploration on creative implementations.